 On our trip, after landing in Brindisi, we then took the convenient train to Lecce.
 The train station in Lecce is located south of the city center, about a 10-minute walk from the Porta Rudiae Gate.

 Before You Go to Lecce, Italy: What to Pack

-- We’re certain you’ll be snapping tons of photos during your vacation to Italy – especially in Lecce, as the architecture is so incredibly stunning.
+We’re certain you’ll be snapping tons of photos during your vacation to Italy – especially in Lecce, as the architecture is so incredibly stunning.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).
+We always travel with a Canon Rebel (which takes amazing photos and is a great budget camera for beginners) – and use an everyday 18-135mm lens.

 If you haven’t already obtained travel insurance for your trip to Italy, consider traveling protected with World Nomads.